-The Statutory Nature Conservation Body for sites in Northern Ireland is represented by the Northern Ireland Environment Agency (NIEA).
-NIEA has published Conservation Objectives for SACs and SPAs and further information that NIEA may hold about European sites which is not in the public domain was requested.
-NIEA was invited to comment on the draft HRA during the draft Plan Strategy consultation period and its representations have informed this assessment.
+The Statutory Nature Conservation Body for sites in Northern Ireland is represented by the Department of Agriculture, Environment and Rural Affairs (DAERA) who have published the Conservation Objectives for SACs and SPAs.
+DAERA was invited to comment on the HRA during the Plan Strategy consultation period and its representations have informed this assessment.
 The Statutory Nature Conservation Body for sites in Ireland is represented by the National Parks and Wildlife Service who hold published Conservation Objectives for SACs and SPAs, which have been taken into account.